codetaylor/pyrotech-1.12/docs/orecompat.md

 The `slagColor` is a hexidecimal string without the `#`.
 This defines the color used for the generated slag.

 The `langKey` entries are strings in the format `(domain):(key)`.
 The domain is added by the generator and is useful for determining which mod a lang key came from.
 The domain is purely optional if you're adding entries manually.
-Entries in the format `(key)` will work just fine.
+Entries in the format `(key)` will work just fine so long as the key is a valid, existing lang key.
 The first valid lang key found in the list will be the lang key used for the generated content.

 !!! hint
     Use the command, `/ptlang`, to copy the lang key for a held item to the clipboard.